Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

    cohort.

-  * Course-wide discussion topics are unified by default, but you can specify that they are :ref:`divided by cohort<Identifying Private CourseWide Discussion Topics>`.
+  * Course-wide discussion topics are unified by default, but you can specify that they are :ref:`divided by cohort<Specify Whether CourseWide Discussion Topics are Cohorted>`.

   * Content-specific discussion topics are divided by cohort by default.
 You do not need to take any action if you want all content-specific discussions to be divided by cohort.
-You only need to change settings if you want to make some :ref:`content-specific discussion topics unified<Make ContentSpecific Discussion Topics Unified>`.
+You only need to change settings if you want to make some :ref:`content-specific discussion topics unified<Specify Whether ContentSpecific Discussion Topics are Cohorted>`.

 You complete these procedures in Studio and on the Instructor Dashboard.
 For an optimal student experience, you should make sure that configuration of the